se7smohamed/Extend/readme.md

 ```

-## `_exend.js` file
+## `_extend.js` file
-`_exend.js` is a file that lives in your projects root directory and has 3 exports: `rules`, `settings` for the `compiler`, as well as `types`.
+`_extend.js` is a file that lives in your projects root directory and has 3 exports: `rules`, `settings` for the `compiler`, as well as `types`.

 ### Settings
-The default settings are as follows, note that `codeOpening` and `codeClosing` are for your source code files and are used to highlight code that needs to be processed, you can use whatever you want, or you can use the comment syntax in your programming language as mentioned above.
+The default settings are as follows, note that `codeOpening` and `codeClosing` are for your source code files and are used to highlight code that needs to be processed, you can use whatever you want, or you can use the string / comment syntax of your programming language as mentioned above, note that you want to use two different strings for opening and closing.

 `variableOpening`, `variableClosing`, `arrayOpening`, and `arrayClosing` all apply to your templates, inside your `_extend.js` file.